Tap to Call: 205.328.9200

-Bladder cancer - PFAS exposure claims
+Bladder cancer - PFAS exposure Jones Act & FELA claims

-Bladder cancer - PFAS exposure claims video
+Bladder cancer - PFAS exposure Jones Act & FELA claims video

 Toxic exposure is responsible for 25% of bladder cancer cases in men and 11% of bladder cancer cases in women

+If you spent a long time surrounded by high levels of PFAS in the workplace environment, chances are your health will be affected at some point during your lifetime.
 Bladder cancer develops when malignant tumors begin growing inside or outside of your bladder, which is the organ that stores urine before it is eliminated by your body.
 The most common symptoms of bladder cancer include:

 • blood in the urine